loboris/ESP32-PPPOS-EXAMPLE/README.md

 #### The example runs as follows:

 1. Creates the **pppos client task** which initializes modem on UART port and handles lwip interaction
+2. If configured, starts WiFi, Access Point and WebServer
-2. When connection to the Internet is established, gets the current time using SNTP protocol
+3. When connection to the Internet is established, gets the current time using SNTP protocol
-3. Creates **http**, **https** and **sms** tasks synchronized with mutex
+4. Creates **http**, **https** and **sms** tasks synchronized with mutex
-4. **HTTP task** gets text file from server and displays the header and data
+5. **HTTP task** gets text file from server and displays the header and data
-5. **HTTPS task** gets ssl info from server and displays the header and received JSON data with info about used SSL
+6. **HTTPS task** gets ssl info from server and displays the header and received JSON data with info about used SSL
-6. **SMS task** sends SMS messages after defined interval has passed, checks and displays received messages.
+7. **SMS task** sends SMS messages after defined interval has passed, checks and displays received messages.
 If received messages starts with **Esp32 info** sends the response message to senders number.
-7. The tasks repeats operation after interval defined in *pppos_client_main.c*
+8. The tasks repeats operation after interval defined in *pppos_client_main.c*
+9. If WiFi is configured, simple web page can be accessed on http://192.168.4.1

 #### Tested with GSM SIM800L, should also work with other SIMCOM & Telit GSM modules.